-Valmet’s*) HYBEX power boiler delivered to the energy service providing company Dalkia was an important landmark.
+Valmet*) BFB Boiler (HYBEX at the time) delivered to the energy service providing company Dalkia was an important landmark.
 The boiler is the largest biomass boiler used for energy production in France.
 Complete automation of the power plant enables to benefit from efficient process control, compatible reporting and communication.
 With power production of 50 MW the plant counts among the biggest in Central Europe.

 The Dalkia power plant with an extensive solution for biomass processing was commissioned in October 2010 and is running successfully.
 The combined heat and power plant, in Facture, southwest France uses mainly bark and forest residues as fuel to produce 50 megawatts of electricity for the national grid and 74 megawatts of process steam for Smurfit Kappa’s paper mill.

 Dalkia is the energy division of Veolia Environnement, a globally operating specialist in environmental services.

 The full-scope solution provides both immediate and long-term advantages for the environment, power generation process, productivity and resource management.
 Proven solutions in BFB (Bubbling Fluidized Bed) combustion, Metso automation and fueldling enable to operate the plant in the framework set by tight emission guarantees.
 And not just that.
 They enable to meet future regulations as well, should changes be made in the fuel base.
 Due to higher process steam values the ratio between electricity and heat is considerably higher than before.
 The entire power plant operation is concentrated into one plant with one control system and reporting system for utilizing steam produced in the new power boiler and the old recovery boiler.
 All this creates a base for cost efficient maintenance and plant operation.